-o 1.40x, where PFCs used to pay debt service and the federal Interest Subsidy, if any, are added to Net Revenues (rather than deducted from Debt Service) with the sum divided by Aggregate Annual Debt Service for Bonds and Subordinate Obligations and Other Debt Service
+0 1.40x, where PFCs used to pay debt service and the Federal Interest Subsidy, if any, are added to Net Revenues (rather than deducted from Debt Service) with the sum divided by Aggregate Annual Debt Service for Bonds and Subordinate Obligations and Other Debt Service

-This debt service coverage target will be reviewed at least annually by the Authority and its Financial Advisor to determine appropriate adjustments that may be necessary.
+This debt service coverage target will be reviewed at least annually by the Authority and its financial advisor to determine appropriate adjustments that may be necessary.

 The impacts of the COVID-19 virus and resulting economic repercussions will materially impact passenger traffic forecasts.
-It is, therefore, anticipated that during Fiscal Year 2021 and 2022 the Authority will utilize available CARES Act, CRRSA Act and ARP Act grants to pay portions of Debt Service and eligible operating expenses, as in Fiscal Year 2020.
+It is, therefore, anticipated that during Fiscal Year 2020 and 2021 the Authority will utilize available CARES Act grants to pay portions of Debt Service.